eclipse-sumo/sumo/docs/web/docs/Installing/Linux_Build.md

 [stackoverflow](https://stackoverflow.com/questions/335928/ld-cannot-find-an-existing-library)
 discussion.

+### ld cannot find certain functions in an existing external library

+Make sure you don't have an environment like anaconda installed which modifies your library search path.

 ### Additional notes for Cygwin users

 At the moment GUI building is still troublesome.
 It depends whether you